English

 “Political leaders should know that words matter.
 They should make sure what they say is accurate before they speak.
 It seems like they are taking this one case in Springfield to build up their political agenda.
 You may want more people to vote for you, but you need to consider people’s mental health.”

 Julio, another staff member, said he had been encouraged by the support given by members of the community to Haitian residents.
 He showed WSWS reporters a video of local residents shouting at pro-Trump fascists who were chanting “America First.”
 Passing motorists yelled from their cars, “Leave us alone.
 No hate!
-Love!
+Love!”

 “The local people have been giving us support,” he said.
 “They come to see us, visit our church.
 They look out to see if ‘the enemy’ is coming.
 Some have been very caring.”

 Julio spoke about the terror the community had suffered.
-“They have beaten some people.
+He said, “They have beaten some people.
 But we are keeping solidarity together.
 We do good work here.
 We work hard, we pay taxes.
 People have bought houses.
 Even the governor said that.

 “They accuse of eating pets.
-We never heard about any Haitians killing pets They are liars, It doesn’t make sense without any confirmation.
+We never heard about any Haitians killing pets They are liars.
+It doesn’t make sense without any confirmation.
 You have to be informed before saying something.
 It doesn’t make sense.

 Timothe (left) and Julio (right) Haitian Community Help and Support Center in Springfield, Ohio